The Evolution of the Short Board

 I carried a movie camera around to film contests and other events as part of the regular surfing presentations I was making to schools back then, and just happen to have made an 8 mm film of Charley on this board.
 The film was made about a month after David's first ride.
 I believe it is the only footage in existence of a super short board ride during this early period of surfing's short board history.

 David subsequently had another regular after hours board made for himself.
 Shown in the figure at left, This board and the Wave Trek board were the first two ridden at the HB Pier after surfing hours.
 The boards were ridden primarily by David, myself, Charley Ray and LaRoy Dennis.
-David's board was lost for many years but finally found and is currently owned by Courtney Trostle.
+David's first board was lost for many years but finally found.

 About 2 weeks after David's first shortboard ride, there was big interest in a new board down at the Frog House in Newport Beach.
 Someone had stripped a longboard and reshaped it to about a 7' 6" pintail.
 At that time there were three blank manufacturers, Clark, Walker, and newly formed Roger's.
 All blanks being manufactured at that time were for longer boards.
 The blank represented a big cost to shop owners, most of whom made boards right on their premises (few environmental restrictions like today).
 Therefore, reshaping represented a real big thing as most shops were overloaded with old longboards (not the thinner new concave nose variety) and the chance to remake an old longboard into a new shortboard cheaply while getting rid of dead weight had tremendous appeal to shop owners.